 Wade Deacon is a place where potential is discovered, nurtured, developed and fulfilled.

-All staff at Wade Deacon High School are committed to providing a high quality, inclusive curriculum that enhances the life of every pupil.
-We are passionate about providing exceptional opportunities (inside and outside of the classroom) for students to be academically, culturally, morally and socially rich.
+All staff at Wade Deacon High School are committed to providing a high quality, ambitious and inclusive curriculum that enhances the life of every student.
+We are passionate about providing exceptional opportunities (both inside and outside of the classroom) that help to enrich students academically, culturally, morally and socially.

 At Wade Deacon, every child matters.
-We pride ourselves on the provision of personalised learning to support every pupil.
-Therefore, we provide a variety of curriculum pathways to suit abilities, talents and needs, wherever and whenever possible.
+We pride ourselves on the provision of personalised learning to support every student.
+Therefore, we provide a variety of curriculum pathways to suit their abilities, talents and needs wherever possible.

 Wade Deacon High School is committed to:

-developing a sense of social and moral responsibility; encouraging pupils to be respectful of others, mindful of their role in their community, in society at large and in the global environment.
+developing a sense of social and moral responsibility; encouraging students to be respectful of others, mindful of their role in their community, in society and in the global environment

 Our Foundation Stage is designed to teach students the skills that are crucial, not just for excellent grades, but also for their development as learners.
 Students will be prepared, academically and socially, during this time to enable them to achieve their potential in their GCSE years.
-We aim to build on the skills of literacy, numeracy, interpretation, deduction, analysis and evaluation to create learners who are independent and who can approach their studies with sophistication, creativity and originality.
+We aim to builds knowledge of literacy, numeracy, interpretation, deduction, analysis and evaluation to create learners who are independent and who can approach their studies with sophistication, creativity and originality.

-In Key Stage 4, we provide a varied curriculum, depending on the needs of the students.
-In addition to the core subjects, students can access a wide range of option subjects so that:
+In Key Stage 4, we provide an ambitious but inclusive curriculum that prepares students for a variety of post-16 pathways.
+In addition to the core subjects of English, Maths and Science, students can choose from a wide range of subjects during the Year 9 Options process so that:

 all students can have the opportunity to achieve the Ebacc